-2.22 Moving towards the integration of economic statistics is likely to impact many, if not all, economic data collections due to changes of statistical design and production process.
+- Moving towards the integration of economic statistics is likely to affect many, if not all, economic data collections owing to changes in statistical design and the production process.
 The traditional approach to the collection of economic statistics has been to cover different topics and economic activities in a rolling programme of surveys and censuses spread over several years.
 The resulting inconsistencies in survey and questionnaire designs can make the integration of economic statistics difficult.
-A major cause of incoherence among economic statistics is that collection of basic data through surveys and administrative sources for different industries or activities are designed independently of each other.
-The objective of measuring accurately a particular industry or sector remains, but an equally important objective is to design ways to produce statistics that are consistent with those for other industries and sectors.
-When designing a data collection for a particular industry, it should be considered how it will integrate with other statistical outputs.
+A major cause of incoherence among economic statistics is that the collection of basic data is accomplished through the use of surveys and administrative sources for different industries or activities that are designed independently of each other.
+The objective of accurately measuring a particular industry or sector remains, but an equally important objective is to design ways to produce statistics that are consistent across industries and sectors.
+When designing a data collection for a particular industry, the statistician should consider how it will be integrated with other statistical outputs.
 For example, data collections for a particular segment of the economy cannot be designed in isolation, but must use concepts, definitions and estimation methods that are used in other economic surveys and administrative collections.
-The application of consistent classifications to appropriately defined statistical units is essential for the coherence of economic statistics and avoiding omissions and duplications of units.
-The challenge lies in ensuring that statistical units and their classifications are applied consistently across all statistical measures

-2.23 Inconsistencies and incoherence of data can be caused by a lack of adoption of common concepts, definitions and classifications of internationally accepted standards.
-This statistical deficiency is mainly caused by the separate and independent operations used by departments responsible for a particular subset of national data.
-At the early stages of statistical development, it is common to produce uncoordinated sets of national and sub-national data.
+The application of consistent classifications to appropriately defined statistical units is essential for the coherence of economic statistics and for avoiding the omission and/or duplication of units.
+The challenge lies in ensuring that statistical units and their classifications are applied consistently across all statistical measures. - 2.23 The inconsistencies and incoherence of data can also be caused by not adopting common concepts, definitions and classifications of internationally accepted standards.
+Such statistical deficiency is mainly caused by the separate and independent operations used by departments responsible for a particular subset of national data.
+At the early stages of statistical development, it is common to produce uncoordinated sets of national and subnational data.
 Progressively over time, the users will demand a consistent and coherent set of national accounts and component data on the diverse aspects and segments of the economy.
-In response to the user demand, an alignment with the internationally-adopted standards for the different domains of economic statistics and the integration of the interdependent components of the statistical production process have to be enforced.
+In response to user demand, an alignment with the internationally adopted standards for the different domains of economic statistics and the integration of the interdependent components of the statistical production process have to be implemented.